 - Beautification Commission was involved in the renovation of the City Steps.
 Matthew Heberlie finished his Eagle Scout project of refurbishing this historic landmark.
 The hard work and ideas for improvement are credited to Matthew; it was a monumental project that resulted in a beautiful site.
 The Beautification Commission oversaw his project providing final approval on design and funding for the material in the stone columns.
 The Tourism Commission paid for banners and the River Rats donated two benches located at the top entrance.
 Chester residences and visitors are encouraged to visit the steps; the top and main entrance is located on East Buena Vista near the Randolph County Court House.

 - Home grown fruits and vegetables, bakery goods and jams, hand-made items etc. are sold Saturday mornings at the Farmers Market beginning in May and our held on Saturday mornings.
-This year the market will be near the Welcome Center by the Chester Bridge.
-The public begin arriving at 7:30 AM and continue until goods are sold out which is usually by noon.
+The market will be on the parking lot of Hardee’s at the corner of Swanwick St. and W. Holmes St. The public begin arriving at 7:30 AM and continue until goods are sold out which is usually by noon.
 The market will continue until the last Saturday in September.
-For additional information including selling at the market, contact David Eggemeyer at 618-708-2753.
-There is no charge to vendors for selling at the market.
+For additional information including selling at the market, contact Patti Carter at 618-826-1430.

 - The Old Rock Bridge is located below a scenic cataract area off Old Rock Bridge Road.
 The bridge dates back to the mid 1800’s and is beautifully constructed with a triple brick arch and stone walls.
 The Committee has submitted a request to the Illinois National Historic Preservation Agency to place the bridge on the National Historical Register.
 Photos of the bridge can be seen at http://bridgehunter.com/il/randolph/rock/